 Milk chocolate is often overlooked in the quest for the newest and darkest offerings, but it’s still a favorite—with kids and adults alike.
-Its presence is a surprise in this double chocolate pots de creme recipe, as the luscious milk chocolate custard is hidden under a thin layer of warm chocolate ganache.
+Its presence is a surprise in this double chocolate pots de crème recipe, as the luscious milk chocolate custard is hidden under a thin layer of warm chocolate ganache.
 So although the spoon dips into a dark surface, it comes out with a lighter chocolate custard full of the malty, caramel-like qualities of milk chocolate.
 The interplay of cool, milky sweetness against warm, dark richness is sublime.

-The pots de creme may be baked up to 2 days in advance and refrigerated, covered with plastic wrap.
-Cover with the warm ganache shortly before serving.–Sur La Table and Cindy Mushet
+The pots de crème may be baked up to 2 days in advance and refrigerated, covered with plastic wrap.
+Cover with the warm ganache shortly before serving.-–Sur La Table and Cindy Mushet

-Duo-Tone Chocolate Pots de Creme Recipe
+Double Chocolate Pots de Creme

-- For the milk chocolate custard
+For the milk chocolate custard

 - 7 ounces good-quality milk chocolate, finely chopped